StandardProgramer/MarinaCam/README.md

-# MarinaCam
+# StandardCam
-Uses Shodan to query cameras in a given area, then automatically exploits them.
+Uses Shodan to query cameras in a given area///

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>